MichaelToast/letterboxdScraper/README.md

 # My First Web Scraping Project
 This is my first major attempt of a python webscrapping project.
-The project will take a letterboxd account and return data from its user.
+Project takes a link to a letterboxd account (ex: https://letterboxd.com/USER/) and scrape data from its user, displaying it to the terminal.